sg-gs/lessons/sys/README.md

 ### 2. Scalability
    - **Vertical scaling**: Adding more resources (CPU, RAM) to a single machine.
-   - **Horizontal scaling**: Adding more machines to distribute the load.
+   - **Horizontal scaling**: Adding more replicas to distribute the load.
    - Use load balancers to distribute traffic across servers.

 ### 3. Availability and Reliability